| | | | | | | | | | |

 Cut in slices and enjoy your amazing pizza!

-For a Vegan Pizza top with a cheese substitute like Follow Your Heart Mozzarella Shreds or Daiya Cheese Alternative.
-Peppers, mushrooms, and onions for example.
+Top a Vegan Pizza with a cheese substitute like Follow Your Heart Mozzarella Shreds or Daiya Cheese Alternative.
+Peppers, mushrooms, and onions, for example.
 We also freeze left-over baked tofu and cut it into small pieces for a vegan pizza…it’s awesome!

 Enjoy!